gracemcken/BOOdle/README.md

 # UX
 ## Target Audience
-My main target audience for this game would be children and those who prefer
+My main target audience for this game would be children and those who prefer an easier, fun, more relaxed version of Wordle.
+The theme of Halloween narrows down what the words could possibly be, therefore making it less frustrating to those who may have a smaller vocabulary like children.

 ## User Stories

+- As a user:
+  - I want to find out what the purpose of the site is easily
+  - I want to understand how to play the game
+  - I want to easily be able to enable background music
+  - I want to play the game again if I win or lose
 # Features

 ## Existing Features